How To Prepare For A Recession In A Perfect Storm

-Hearing words like high inflation, bear market, and recession bandied about in the financial news is nerve-wracking.
+In the absence of reliable economic data due to the longest government shutdown in American history, hearing words like inflation, bear market, and recession bandied about in the financial news is nerve-wracking.
 It would be natural for you to worry about how this will affect you and your family.
 We’ll explain these terms and how to prepare for a recession.

-Even if a recession is not forthcoming, it’s always a good idea to understand how the macro factors may affect your finances.
-Recessions appear periodically and may be mild and short in duration, like in 2020, or moderate to severe, like the Great Recession, which lasted 18 months.
-While we typically don’t know if and when a recession will come, keeping your finances in good order and having liquidity is the best preparation always and reduces stress about the unknowable.
+Even if a recession isn’t forthcoming, it’s always a good idea to understand how macro factors may affect your finances.
+Recessions occur periodically and may be mild and short-lived, as in 2020, or moderate to severe, as in the Great Recession, which lasted 18 months.
+While we typically don’t know if and when a recession will come, keeping your finances in good order and having liquidity is the best preparation, always, and reduces stress about the unknowable.
 You can control your household economy, not the macroenvironment.

-Bear markets often make way for buying opportunities when they clear the decks by driving down valuations to low levels from which more significant gains can occur.
+Bear markets often create buying opportunities when they clear the decks by driving valuations to low levels from which more significant gains can occur.
 The challenge for investors is timing the bottom, which I don’t recommend and will discuss later.

 A Looming Recession?

-A recession accompanies most bear markets but not always.
-A recession is a temporary economic decline with weaker trade, unemployment, and industrial activity, generally identified by a fall in GDP in two successive quarters.
-They usually last from six months to a year (averaging 11 months), marked by contractions in many sectors of the economy.
+A recession often accompanies a bear market, but not always.
+A recession is a temporary economic decline marked by weaker trade, higher unemployment, and lower industrial activity, generally identified by a decline in GDP over two successive quarters.
+They usually last from six months to a year (averaging 11 months) and are marked by contractions across many sectors of the economy.
 In five of the past six recessions in the last half of the century, bear markets attended recessions 83% of the time.

 7 Ways: How To Prepare For A Recession